AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

     This variable, `ctx`, exposes a mock AEM context that provides a number of AEM and Sling abstractions:

-    * The BylineImpl Sling Model will be registered into this context
+    * The BylineImpl Sling Model is registered into this context
     * Mock JCR content structures are created in this context
     * Custom OSGi services can be registered in this context
     * Provides a variety of common required mock objects and helpers such as SlingHttpServletRequest objects, a variety of mock Sling and AEM OSGi services such as ModelFactory, PageManager, Page, Template, ComponentManager, Component, TagManager, Tag, etc.